U.S. Department of Transportation (DOT) Drug & Alcohol Supervisor Training Guidance

 - If no then this chart does not pertain to you.

-- If yes, are you an owner-operator?
+Are you an owner-operator?

 - If yes, if you are an owner-operator and you have already enrolled in a DOT Drug and Alcohol Program then you do not need the DOT Supervisor Training.